Manuscripts

 size: 4 leaves

-content: Fragments of Romans 11-15.
+content: fragments of Romans 11-15

 Codex rescriptus (palimpsest).
 Bilingual Latin-Gothic.
+See Christian Petersen's edition and bibliography.

 8. Codex Gissensis